bngamage/ServerSideRendering/README.md

 # ServerSideRendering

-This project basically demonstrate the server side rendering (SSR) of a react application.
+This simple project basically demonstrate the server side rendering (SSR) of a react application.

 To start and run the project, please execute the following commands